Generic Name: Benztropine mesylate

 Because of cumulative action, therapy should be initiated with a low dose which is increased gradually at five or six-day intervals to the smallest amount necessary for optimal relief.
 Increases should be made in increments of 0.5 mg, to a maximum of 6 mg, or until optimal results are obtained without excessive adverse reactions.

-Postencephalitic and Idiopathic Parkinsonism– The usual daily dose is 1 to 2 mg, with a range of 0.5 to 6 mg orally or parenterally.
+The usual daily dose is 1 to 2 mg, with a range of 0.5 to 6 mg orally or parentally.

 As with any agent used in parkinsonism, dosage must be individualized according to age and weight, and the type of parkinsonism being treated.
 Generally, older patients, and thin patients cannot tolerate large doses.
 Most patients with postencephalitic parkinsonism need fairly large doses and tolerate them well.
 Patients with a poor mental outlook are usually poor candidates for therapy.